Our Response to COVID-19

 - In lieu of an admission fee, please consider supporting the Farm today to help care for and share our educational campus.
 Thank you!

-Note: There are currently no public restrooms available on the property.
+Note: There are currently no public restrooms, water fountains, or bottled water available on the property.
+Please plan accordingly.

 More tips on healthy outdoor recreation in Vermont during COVID-19, from Vermont Agency of Natural Resources.